 I am a differential geometer and professor of mathematics at Duke University.
 For the last 10+ years my research focus has been on the Hodge theory, specifically complex geometric properties of period maps.
-Previously I contributed to Finsler geometry, calibrated geometry and the geometry/topology of homogeneous varieties.
+Before that, I worked on projects in Finsler geometry, calibrated geometry, and the geometry and topology of rational homogeneous varieties.
 I have a side interest in formalization of mathematics and the proof assistant Lean.

 PhD Students